anshium/anshium.github.io/cg_codebase.md

 The `from` to `to` makes a vector that specifies where the camera is looking at.
 And the `up` is the up vector as discussed in class by Prof PJN.

+In the past, I had some problems understanding the up vector.
+Largely due to the different definitions it has.
+See the appendices for the explanation of this up vector.

 <b>Field of View </b> (chappa from internet)

 In the context of computer graphics and virtual cameras, the field of view (FOV) is an important parameter that defines the extent of the scene that is visible in the rendered image.
 It determines how much of the 3D world can be seen by the virtual camera and influences the perception of depth and perspective in the final rendered image.